-Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is due to the disconnect between ecological theory and current empirical approaches in the phenological mismatch literature.
+Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is due to a disconnect between ecological theory and current empirical approaches in the phenological mismatch literature.
 Current methodological inconsistencies across studies make it difficult to test the relevant underlying ecological theory in the context of climate change.
 Without better evidence, we cannot attribute variation in findings across studies to species, site, or mechanism.
 Without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change remains limited (O’Connor et al. 2012; Chmura et al. 2018).

 Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis to consumer-resource interactions in this literature.
 We show how advances could come from direct tests of the hypothesis and clear definitions of baselines, when possible.
 Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch to develop more robust predictions.

 Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism), we limit our discussion to consumer-resource interactions (i.e. antagonistic).
-Below, we provide an overview of the Cushing hypothesis, and then outline the divide between the hypothesis and the empirical studies.
+Below, we provide an overview of the Cushing hypothesis, summarize our literature review of phenological mismatch and then outline the divide between the hypothesis and the empirical studies.
 We discuss how current approaches are impeding major progress in the field but that changes in our approach could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities, the ultimate goal of most of the phenological mismatch literature.

 Overview of the main ecological theory

 The most common ecological theory that underlies phenological mismatch studies (Appendix) is the Cushing match-mismatch hypothesis.
-This hypothesis predicts a concave down curve between consumer fitness and relative timing between the consumer and its resource (1974; Figure 1).
+This hypothesis predicts the often-shown concave down curve between consumer fitness and relative timing between the consumer and its resource (1974; Figure 1).
 While this curve has been applied across many ecosystems (CITES), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.

-Based on life-history theory, it postulates that there should be selective pressure for the consumer to temporally ‘match’ the peak of its energetic phase with the peak of resource availability (Figure 1).
+Based on life-history theory, Cushing match-mismatch hypothesis postulates that there should be selective pressure for the consumer to temporally ‘match’ the peak of its energetic phase with the peak of resource availability (Figure 1).
 Given this strong selective pressure, if there is any change to the relative timing of the interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch), thus producing the now-often-shown curve (Figure 1).
 For example, if a consumer emerges too early in the spring and the resource has not yet emerged, the consumer will risk starvation.
 At the curve’s limits, consumer fitness should fall to zero when the change in relative timing is sufficiently large (Figure 1).
 For example, the early-emerging consumer can only survive so many days without food.